manyueqwq/nai-auto-script/README.md

 #### Bugs or errors.

-[1] If you get this error message when running python venv, please add `--always-copy` after `virtualenv venv` in the setup function, like this.
+[1] If you get this error message when running python venv, please add `--always-copy` after `virtualenv venv` in the setup function.

 ```bash
 + virtualenv venv